 Banks and credit institutions, like other financial market operators, are required to meet certain capital requirements and other prudential standards in order to ensure their resilience, particularly during times of market stress.
 Following the financial crisis, the Basel Committee on Banking Supervision updated its global standards (Basel III) which then had to be enshrined in law by legislators and regulators.
 For EU member states, the implementation of these international standards on capital requirements comes through EU legislation under the various iterations of the Capital Requirements framework (the Directive CRD and the Regulation CRR).
-The next revision will be carried out as of end 2021.
+The next revision has been carried out since the end 2021.

 The prudential regime applying to banks has an impact on the price and availability of the services that banks can provide to their clients, including private equity and infrastructure investments.
 Article 132 of the Capital Requirements Regulation determines the risk weightings that apply to banks’ investments in funds under the standard model.
 Recent European Banking Authority (EBA) Guidelines clarified that investments in private equity and venture capital funds are not covered in Article 128 of CRR, despite the reference to private equity in this Article.